 Thank you so much for keeping up with me.
 I hope you are enjoying these almost weekly updates of my study abroad experience.
 Let me know by leaving a comment below after reading.
 Love you and let’s get into it.

-Slight Backtrack: After Barcelona, I had Midterm week and did a tour of Northern Italy.
-I was in a different city very week, visiting Verona, Milan, Venice, Lake Garda, and Florence.
+Slight Backtrack: After my weekend trip to Barcelona, I had Midterm break and did a tour of Northern Italy that week.
+I was in a different city every day including, Verona, Milan, Venice, Lake Garda, and Florence.
 I was going to write a blog post on this week but it is too much to write about.
 If you are interested in what I was up to, check out my story highlights on Instagram.
 You’ll see posts of each city I visited.
 The most important thing you need to know about the week was that I had an awesome time exploring Northern Italy.
-Each city is unique in its own right, it almost felt like I was in a different country everyday.
+Each city is unique and it felt like I was in a different country everyday.

-Since the trip was for a business class, we visited a post office, Portugal school of Tourism, and Nova School of Business on Friday.
+Since the trip was for a business class, we visited a post office, the Portugal school of Tourism, and Nova School of Business on Friday.
 It was cool learning what these places did and how they contribute to the growth of the European Union.
-The Nova school of Business was a highlight, the school is by the beach and absolutely stunning.
-I kept thinking why my university would sabotage themselves by bringing me there?
+The Nova school of Business was a highlight because the school is by the beach and absolutely stunning.
+I kept thinking why my university would sabotage itself by bringing me there?
 I could have decided to switch schools but I won’t.

-We had a long day full of activities since we left the hotel at 9am and our visits were done after 6pm, we were exhausted.
-But before I forget to mention, Portugal’s food is a-maaa-zzinggg, I’m not even exaggerating.
+We were exhausted since we a day full of activities as we left the hotel at 9am and our visits were done after 6pm.
+Before I forget, Portugal’s food is a-maaa-zzinggg, I’m not even exaggerating.
 Lunch was awesome and dinner was even better.
-Apparently, Portugal is known for their soups, sausage, and sea food of course.
-They even season their meats to perfection, it was a nice break from pizza and pasta.
+Apparently, Portugal is known for its soups, sausage, and sea food of course.
+They season their meats to perfection and it was a nice break from pizza and pasta.

 Saturday was a touristy day which was nice of my school to include for us.
 We started the day at 9am again, checking out of the hotel this time.
 We got on a tour bus and had two tour guides explain Lisbon’s history to us.
 We explored the city’s historic downtown which was beautiful and interesting, we also saw the Lisbon Cathedral.
 We had coffee break at a Starbucks and I ordered Chai tea latte for the first time.
 Why did no one ever tell me about this?
 It was delicious and made me thirsty for Starbucks back in Philadelphia, since there is none in Rome.